Hasso-Plattner-Institut

 • 6 credit points, 4 SWS

-• At most 8 participants (ideally, 4 teams of 2 students each)
+• At most 10 participants (ideally, 5 teams of 2 students each)

 Time Table

-Our bi-weekly meetings are currently scheduled for Mondays from 17.00 to 18.30 in Campus II, Building F, in Room F-2.11.
+Our meetings are currently scheduled for Mondays from 17.00 to 18.30 in Campus II, Building F, in Room F-2.11.
 In our first meeting, we will discuss on possible alternative times that are suitable for everyone.

-The following timetable lists the main semester milestones and it still tentative
+The following timetable lists the main semester milestones and it still tentative.

 Date